AdityaKrVerma/My-Decentralized-Verifiable-Portfolio/README.md

      c.
 Run 'git clone https://github.com/AdityaKrVerma/My-Decentralized-Verifiable-Portfolio.git'.
      d.
 Navigate into the cloned directory: 'cd dvp/client'.

-2. Install Dependencies: Inside the project directory, run npm install.
+2. Install Dependencies: Inside the project directory, run 'npm install'.
 This command installs all the necessary packages required by the project.

 3. Setting Up MetaMask:
      a.
 Ensure you have MetaMask installed and set up.
      b.
 Switch to the Polygon Mumbai Testnet in your MetaMask wallet.

 4. Run the Application:
      a.
-Start the application by running npm run dev in the terminal.
+Start the application by running 'npm run dev' in the terminal.
      b.
 Your default web browser should automatically open the application.
-If not, manually open http://localhost:5173/.
+If not, manually open 'http://localhost:5173/'.

 **Features and Usage**